totallymoney/AsyncWriterResult/README.md

 Thank you for contributing!

 ## Contributing and copyright

-The project is hosted on [GitHub](TODO: ADD_LINK) where you can report issues, fork the project and submit pull requests.

 The library is available under [MIT license](LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.

 Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project, you agree to abide by its terms.